Boyu622/MCsetup_monojet/README.md

 [https://github.com/DarkJets-hep/excitedquarks-rivet](https://github.com/DarkJets-hep/excitedquarks-rivet)

 Once the Rivet environment is ready.
-The whole procedure on building analysis, jointing separate runs and making merging / MET histograms can be automatically done by typing:
+The whole procedure on building analysis, jointing separate runs and making merging / MET histograms can be automatically done by:

 `python rivet_launch_analysis.py {path/to/hepmc/dir}`